Celebrating the Month of Mary

 St. Anthony of Padua Parish, Westbrook

-St. Hyacinth Church, 268 Brown Street, Westbrook - A May crowning will take place on Sunday, May 4, during the 9:30 a.m.
+St. Hyacinth Church, 268 Brown Street, Westbrook - Children will participate in a procession with flowers for the Blessed Mother on Sunday, May 3, during the 9:30 a.m.
 Mass.
+Fellowship and refreshments will follow in the church hall after Mass.

 St. John Paul II Parish, Scarborough